 To evaluate performance of our method we performed empirical type I error and power calculations for two-point linkage analysis using data on four non-syndromic hearing impairment (NSHI) genes: two autosomal recessive genes GJB2 and SLC26A4, and two autosomal dominant genes MYO7A and MYH9.
 Two-generation pedigrees were simulated, with 3 to 8 offspring in the last generation with the proportions determined by the distribution of number of children per family in the United States in 2012, rescaled so that they sum to 100% (3 children: 69.34%, 4 children: 20.52%, 5 children: 6.84%, 6 children: 2.28%, 7 children 0.76%, 8 children 0.26%).
-Genotypes are simulated for the four genes based on the variant sites and the corresponding minor allele frequencies in European Americans recorded in the Exome Variant Server (Table S1).
+Genotypes are simulated for the four genes based on the variant sites and the corresponding minor allele frequencies in European Americans recorded in the Exome Variant Server.

 For type I error evaluations we use the same gene sequences and demographic data, yet simulate disease pedigrees under the null, i.e., affection status not due to any of the rare variants in the gene of interest.
-We consider different genetic architectures under the null including situations when 1) variants in the gene region are in linkage equilibrium, 2) there is complete LD between variants and 3) under the extreme case where there are recombination events within a gene for each meiosis and recombination breakpoints are different across “ascertained” families.
-Simulating data based upon a small realistic θ value within a gene region will introduce few or no recombination events within the generated families, therefore this extreme scenario is used to evaluate the effect of recombination events on type I error.
+We consider different genetic architectures under the null including situations when 1) variants in the gene region are in linkage equilibrium, 2) there is complete LD between variants and 3) there exist within a gene recombination events in the sequence data of generated families.
+Recombination events between variants are simulated based on rates obtained from Hapmap Recombination Rates and Hotspots database (see Web Resources). .
 Additionally we simulate scenarios when parental genotypes are missing to evaluate type I error when CHP marker frequencies have to be calculated using population MAF and LD estimated from data.
-Type I errors are computed for cumulative HLOD scores on gene SLC26A4 across 20 families using 500 replicates.
+Type I errors are computed for cumulative HLOD scores on gene SLC26A4 across 20 families using 2,000,000 replicates.

-For power evaluations we annotate variants in these four NSHI genes using Deafness Variation Database (DVD) and NCBI ClinVar, labelling variants as “causal” if they are so deemed by both databases (Table S1).
+For power evaluations we annotate variants in these four NSHI genes using Deafness Variation Database (DVD) and NCBI ClinVar, labelling variants as “causal” if they are so deemed by both databases.
 Disease status for individuals are determined by genotypes on those causal sites under dominant mode of inheritance for MYO7A and MYH9, and recessive (compound heterozygotes and homozygotes) for GJB2 and SLC26A4, assuming complete penetrance.
 Additionally for each mode of inheritance we allow for allelic heterogeneity among families, i.e., the causal variant site in a gene may not be the same for different families.
 We “ascertain” simulated families having two or more affected offspring for linkage analysis.
 To introduce locus heterogeneity we sample families having causal variants in one gene but not the other, so that each simulated gene contributes to etiology of only a proportion of families in the entire dataset.
 We simulate 500 replicates under each different setting of sample size, mode of inheritance, presence of allelic heterogeneity and locus heterogeneity.
 For each replicate we compute LOD and HLOD scores using the CHP method.
 For comparison purposes we also analyze SNV markers and perform multipoint linkage analysis, with multipoint linkage analysis being performed using GeneHunter12.
 Power is estimated by where the denominator is the total number of replicates and the numerator is the number of tests that successfully detected the linkage signal, i.e. LOD score greater than 3.3 or HLOD score greater than 3.6 which provides a genome wide significance level of p<0.0513.

 Results